mhajibaba/tizbin/README.md

 # tizbin
-This project enhance [Xplico](https://www.xplico.org/) with a new UI.
+This project enhances [Xplico](https://www.xplico.org/) with a new UI.
 It uses Javascript and Php with a lot of graph and diagrams to show the behaviour of the network terffic.

 ## UI
 ### stages